14 Skills Your App Development Team Must Have

 Scrum management requires vigorous corroboration between you and the mobile development team.
 The same goes for the interactions within their cross-functional groups.
 You want your app developers to be on the same page as you.
 And every member of their team must be on the same page, too.

 This requires the skill of communication – clear communications – both in speech and writing.
 It seems like such a simple thing, but in the high tech world it can be very hard to come by.
-For more on why this sort of collaboration is so important, see our free webinar on improving team efficiency and driving results with Scrum.

 8. QA and Performance Testing